aanno/nailgun/README.md

                 Displays the server version number.
 ```

-The aliases ng-cp and ng-version are _broken_ at present.
+The alias ng-cp is _broken_ at present.

 ### Links